LaurentOngaro/UEVaultManager/README.md

 ## A free and open-source Epic Games Launcher alternative

 UEVaultManager is an open-source assets manager that can list assets from the Epic Games Marketplace.
-Its main purpose is to list the assets (with or without user login) and save the list into a file that can be reused later as a data source (for instance in an Excel sheet).
+Its main purpose is to list the assets (with or without user login), filter (optional) and save the list into a file that can be reused later as a data source (for instance in an Excel sheet).
 In a future versions, this application will also offer a GUI, and will be able to read directly the result file, display and edit the assets list.